 The roadmap viewing area is where roadmap data is displayed.
 The data set that's displayed and how it's displayed depends on which roadmap view is currently open and whether the view's Items Table, Milestones Table, or visualization is selected.

 In all new roadmaps created from scratch, View 1 is open with the Items Table selected, and the table is empty until you start adding items.

 4. Create New Item and Import from CSV buttons

-The Create New Item and Import from CSV buttons make it real easy for you to adding items to your roadmap right away.
+The Create New Item and Import from CSV buttons make it really easy for you to add items to your roadmap right away.
 For help on this big next step, see Create and import items in our Getting Started tutorial.

 Creating a Roadmap from a Template